hellochef-me/mobile-app-challenge/README.md

     - A size drop-down with appropriate options e.g. 10, 20, 50, 100, 200
     - Page number selections

-7. Should have a pull to refresh function that would also keep all the filters and sorts selected
+7. The screen should have a pull to refresh function that would also retain all the filters and sorts that were applied
-8. When I reopen the app I want to keep all the choices and results that I have made
+8. The user's last 3 searches should be displayed at the bottom of the page in a separate section

 ### Event Details Screen